Read through all the instructions first before starting this craft.

 Leave your project to dry overnight

 Make the tile grouting into the colour of you choice.
 Follow the manufacturers instructions on how to mix and use.
-(Generally the instructions will be on the packaging)
+Generally you would want to mix water into the grout until you reach the consistency of a soft toothpaste.

 Grout your entire mosaic mirror taking care to fill all the holes.
-You can rather over fill than under fill.
-The grouting is pretty easy to remove once the project is dry.
+It is better to rather over fill than under fill.
+The grouting is quite easy to remove once the project is dry.

-Leave your mosaic mirror as is for at least an 2 hour but no more than 2 hours.
+Leave your mosaic mirror as is for 2 hours.

 Gently wash some of the main excess grouting off.
 After this you can leave as is for another 5 hours minimum.